-The applicant has demonstrated that the proposed development is consistent with the stormwater management standards contained in the CMP.
-To meet the stormwater management standards, the applicant will be constructing two stormwater infiltration basins.
+The applicant has demonstrated that the proposed development is consistent with the stormwater management standards of the CMP.
+To meet the stormwater management standards, the application proposes to construct a subsurface stormwater infiltration system beneath the proposed synthetic turf athletic field and adjacent areas.

-The applicant has provided the requisite public notices.
-Notice to required landowners within 200 feet of the above referenced lot was completed on January 24, 2022.
-Newspaper public notice was completed on April 25, 2022.
-The application was designated as complete on the Commission's website on July 28, 2022.
-The Commission's public comment period closed on August 12, 2022.
+The applicant completed the requisite public notices.
+Newspaper public notice was completed on December 9, 2021.
+Notice to required land owners within 200 feet of the above referenced parcel was completed on December 30, 2021.
+The application was designated as complete on the Commission's website on August 30, 2022.
+The Commission's public comment period closed on September 9, 2022.
 No public comment was submitted to the Commission regarding this application.

-1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of seven sheets, prepared by Schaeffer Nassar Scheidegg Consulting Engineers, LLC and dated as follows:
+1. Except as modified by the below conditions, the proposed development shall adhere to the plan, consisting of 20 sheets, prepared by Adams, Rehmann & Heggan Associates, Inc. and dated as follows: